EdoLabWorks/IO-ControlModule/README.md

 Our focus here is to show from the web control interface how we can control in simulation - devices, instruments or machines using simple LED indicators to give us a first hand feel and insight during our initial application development process.

-Also, if you press the toggle buttons on each device front-panel section, you can send an ON/OFF message to the web control interface as well as change the button color correspondingly.
+Also, if you press the toggle buttons on each device front-panel section, you can send an ON/OFF messages to the web control interface as well as change the button's color correspondingly.

 This application should be used together with the NodeJS web control interface.